Erik-Martus/Portfolio/docs/Content_Prep.md

   *Computer Sales Associate* June 2016 to August 2017
   - Interact one-on-one with customers to determine solutions to their computer related needs and issues
-  - Maintain a neat and organized workplace to promote a better customer Experience
+  - Maintain a neat and organized workplace to promote a better customer experience

 - **Student Ambassador**